chahipatel/RAG-system/README.md

 Multi source RAG system is a Retrieval Augmented Generation (RAG) application that enables intelligent question answering over custom knowledge sources including PDF documents and web URLs.

-It combines LangChain, ChromaDB, HuggingFace Embeddings, and Mistral AI to build an end to end AI pipeline that converts unstructured data into searchable vector knowledge and generates context-aware responses using an LLM.
+It combines LangChain, ChromaDB, HuggingFace Embeddings, and Mistral AI to build an end to end AI pipeline that converts unstructured data into searchable vector knowledge and generates context aware responses using an LLM.

 ✨ Key Features